One of the best things about barbershops is that they’re the center of the neighborhood.

-Pro tip: Here’s our list of the top barbering and hair events to attend in 2021 (yep, they’re backkkk).
+Pro tip: Here’s our list of the top barbering and hair events to attend in 2022 (yep, they’re backkkk).

 10. Ask for Reviews

 A bad review can make your skin crawl, but a great review can change everything.
 It also happens to be great SEO (see tip #6).

 “When people decide to visit a certain barbershop for the first time, chances are that they’ll want to make sure they’ve made the right choice,” says Greta Simeonova of PAN Digital Marketing.

 You can do this easily by sending an email to your client list and, if you’re feeling generous, offering them a discount on their next service in exchange.

 11. Go in on Swagger-worthy Swag

 Feel free to sell ’em, but use them for those giveaways we mentioned as well.

 Says Agnello: “One thing that is being overlooked lately is the power of handing people your business card.
-I know that you may think it is insignificant becuase everyting is electronic nowadays, but a business card acts as a first impression.
+I know that you may think it’s insignificant because everything is electronic nowadays, but a business card acts as a first impression.